-Our backpack is tall enough for your favorite folders, digital notepads, and more.
+Our backpack is tall enough for your favorite folders, digital devices, and more.
 The 2″ depth gives the height good stability, and is plenty wide enough to hold what you need without overloading; you don’t want to stress out your shoulders.
-There’s even a handy front zippered pocket for smaller items.
+There’s even a handy front zippered pocket to securely stash smaller items.

 We employed a variety of stabilizers: fleece for the body, firm interfacing for the flap, and low loft batting for the padded straps.
 The result is a lightweight yet sturdy pack.

-A standard cotton twill in a coordinating solid adds a bit of background to the four prints we selected.
+A standard cotton twill in a coordinating solid adds a good background contrast to the four prints we selected.

 Our Day Pack finishes at approximately 12″ wide x 16″ high x 2″ deep with fully adjustable straps and a handy hanging loop at the top.